 Preparing for the Interview

-At least three qualified applicants should be interviewed.
+BYU recommends interviewing at least three (3) qualified applicants.
 If fewer than 2 applicants are selected to be interviewed, we suggest the department re-open the job to allow more applicants to apply.
 Predetermine what you are looking for based on your job description, with adjustments if needed.
 Design questions that are open-ended and that will give you the answers you need.
 For example: "What experience do you have using Microsoft Word?"
 Instead of: "Are you good at using Microsoft Word?"
 Learn the rules of legal interviewing and play by them.

 In general, do not ask questions that cover the following: